schr0841/project-3-group-03/README.md

 Using a local PostgreSQL server, we were able to query the data using SQLAlchemy combined with psycopg2 and bring the results back into Python for further use.

 ## Research Questions
 Our initial query showed that there was not uniform sampling done in each state.
-Vermont had the highest sampling rate at 0.009, and California had the lowest at 0.0001:
+- Vermont had the highest sampling rate at 0.009
+- California had the lowest at 0.0001

 ![Q1](https://github.com/schr0841/project-3-group-03/blob/main/images/researchQ1.png)

 #### How does the incidence of heart disease vary across states/regions of the US?